Discrete Abelian lattice gauge theories on a ladder and their dualities with quantum clock models: Conclusions and outlooks

-\paragraph{Conclusions and outlooks} In this work, we proposed an exact gauge preserving duality transformation that maps the $\mathbb{Z}_N$ lattice gauge theory on a ladder onto a 1D $N-$clock model in a transversal field, coupled to a possibly complex longitudinal field which depends on the superselection sector.
+In this work, we proposed an exact gauge reducing duality transformation that maps the $\mathbb{Z}_N$ lattice gauge theory on a ladder onto a 1D $N-$clock model in a transversal field, coupled to a possibly complex longitudinal field which depends on the superselection sector.

 This map allowed us to perform numerical simulations with an exact diagonalization algorithm with sizes up to $L=18, 13, 10$ for $N=2,3,4$ respectively.
-To study the phases of the model and a possible DCPT transition, we calculated the Wilson loops in the different topological sectors, finding an unusual behaviour in the sectors with $n$ odd (mod $N$), possibly suggesting the emergence of a new phase, such as for example the incommensurate phase appearing in chiral clock models \cite{huse1983chiral, whitsitt2018clock, zhuang2015clock}, whose characterization requires however to consider longer sizes of the chain in order to evaluate the asymptotic behaviour of correlators.
-This will be the subject of future work, in which we can also consider the possibility to include static and dynamical matter in the lattice gauge model.
+To study the phases of the model and a possible DCPT point, we calculated the Wilson loops in the different superselection sectors.
+For $N$ even and $n=N/2$ we obtain a DCPT point; for $n=0$ and any $N$ we are always in a confined phase when $\lambda \neq 0$; while we find an unusual behaviour in the other cases ($N = 3$ with $n=1,2$ and $N=4$ with $n=1,3$).
+In particular, the case of $n=1$ for $N=3,4$ have been further analyzed using DMRG techniques and the results suggest the emergence of a phase that cannot be properly called paramagnetic.

-\paragraph{Acknowledgments} Numerical simulations have been performed with the QuSpin library for exact diagonalization \cite{weinberg2017quspin, weinberg2019quspin}.
-We thank M.~Burrello and O.~Pomponio for useful discussions.
-This research is partially supported by INFN through the project “QUANTUM”, the project “SFT" and the project “QuantHEP" of the QuantERA ERA-NET Co-fund in Quantum Technologies (GA No. 731473).